Keep in touch!

 • Options for green fuel production facilities.

-The configuration of the riser connecting the geothermal reservoir to the floating platform – the main feature of this system – enables the pump inside to efficiently draw the geothermal fluid from the reservoir to the surface, where it can be converted to steam and used to generate electricity on the platform itself.
-At the base of the riser, the geothermal fluid remains in a single-phase state, allowing it to be pumped efficiently and ensuring that it is delivered smoothly to the platform.
+The configuration of the riser connecting the geothermal reservoir to the floating platform – the main feature of this system – allows the pump inside to efficiently draw the geothermal fluid from the reservoir to the surface, where it can be converted into steam and used to generate electricity on the platform itself.
+In the base of the riser, the geothermal fluid remains in a single-phase state, allowing it to be pumped efficiently and ensuring that it is delivered smoothly to the platform.

-Geothermal energy, which currently accounts for just 1% of the world’s energy, is set to play a bigger role in the future energy mix.
+Geothermal energy is set to play a bigger role in the future energy mix, which currently accounts for only 1% of the world’s energy.
 The opportunity represented by offshore geothermal energy could be a real game-changer.
-Not to mention the fact that it fits perfectly with the United Nations Development Programme’s (UNDP) sustainable development objectives: clean energy, climate action and partnerships for sustainable development.
+Not to mention the fact that it is completely in line with the sustainable development goals of the United Nations Development Programme (UNDP): clean energy, climate action and partnerships for sustainable development.

 Source: Offshore geothermal energy: a globally important green energy resource and its responsible development, Rebecca Bolton, Rob Crossley, Alex Fowler, Ulrich Schwarz-Schampera and Lucy Njue.
 Viridien, February 2024.